jflude/lancaster/README.md

 	2 - data was read out-of-order to what was written
 	4 - change queue was overrun

-If the -Q option is supplied to READER then it will output change queue statistics instead of its usual output.
+If the -s option is supplied to READER then it will output storage latency statistics instead of its usual output.

 The -p option causes the programs to include the specified prefix in error